ClickHouse/clickhouse-docs/docs/en/cloud/security/compliance-overview.md

 The U.S. Data Privacy Framework was developed to provide U.S. organizations with reliable mechanisms for personal data transfers from the United States to the European Union/ European Economic Area, the United Kingdom, and Switzerland that are consistent with EU, UK and Swiss law (https://dataprivacyframework.gov/Program-Overview).
 ClickHouse self-certified to the framework and is listed on the [Data Privacy Framework List](https://dataprivacyframework.gov/list)).

-### HIPAA
+### HIPAA (Beta)

 :::note
-HIPAA ready services are in private beta in GCP, only available with Dedicated service types.
+HIPAA ready services are in Beta in GCP, only available with Dedicated service types.
 A Business Associate Agreement (BAA) is required for onboarding.
-Please contact sales for more information.
+Please contact [support](https://clickhouse.com/support/program) for more information.
 :::

 The Health Insurance Portability and Accountability Act (HIPAA) of 1996 is a United States based privacy law focused on management of protected health information (PHI).
 HIPAA has several requirements, including the [Security Rule](https://www.hhs.gov/hipaa/for-professionals/security/index.html), which is focused on protecting electronic personal health informatino (ePHI).
 ClickHouse has implemented administrative, physical and technical safeguards to ensure the confidentiality, integrity and security of ePHI stored in designated services.
 We plan to add HIPAA to our SOC 2 in early 2025 to provide external assurance of our compliance program.